enricobottazzi/designated-verifier-proof/README.md

 - [ ] Define testing for the current CLI
 - [ ] Define naming
 - [ ] Define Licence
-- [ ] Find a way to not pass the private key as input but only the signature generated with metamask.
+- [x] Find a way to not pass the private key as input but only the signature generated with metamask.
 Maybe use the sandbox!
 Reduce it in one single step to generate the proof.
 - [ ] How to support space in inputs for CLI "hello World" rather then "helloworld"
 - [ ] Add efficient ecdsa

+## CLI Demo

+- [ ] Modify the CLI to support only 2 functions - gen Proof and verify Proof.
+- [ ] Generate proof message, signature, alleged address of signer, address of DV, privateKey of designated verifier
+- [ ] Add a function to build input alltogether
+- [ ] Add error handling for api
+- [ ] Remove gen Signature Function
+- [ ] Use build function inside the test too!!
+- [ ] Support test for malicious prover!
+- [ ] Add guide for the new CLI